 Inuyama Castle

-The oldest castle and National Treasure.
-The castle lord, the Naruse clan, supported the Owari Tokugawa Domain & Tokugawa Shogunate for over 260 years.
+The oldest castle in Aichi Pref.
+The castle lords, the Naruse clan, supported the Owari Tokugawa Domain & Tokugawa Shogunate for over 260 years.

 Turning point in history